The Learning Process

 After committing the verse to memory swipe the flashcard to the right in order to move it to the “Due” list.
 From now on, the verse takes part in the reviewing process.

-Select the tab “Due”.
+Select the box “Due”.
 If you would like to change the order of the verses, tap on “Due” again.
-In order to start the reviewing session, tap on the button with the outlined flashcard icon at the bottom.
+There are 3 ways to start a review:

 When reference and topic are displayed, recite the verse from memory, then flip the card to check if you were correct.
 If you prefer reciting the verse line by line (for editing line breaks see Adding and Editing Verses), tap the icon in the bottom right corner for each line.

-If you need a little help to get started, press the hint button in the bottom left corner to get a hint.
-You can skip a card by swiping it up.
+If you need a little help to get started, press long on the card to get a hint.
+(You can skip a card by swiping it down.)

 If you remembered the verse correctly, swipe it to the right in order to move it to the “Known” box.
 This will increase the verse’s level by one (until the review limit in the account’s settings is reached).
 If it was not quite correct, swipe it to the left.
 This will reset the verse’s level to 0.
 This might sound a bit shocking, but it is very important for the review frequency of the verse.
 Verses with low levels show up for review more often.
 This helps to reinforce your memory of a verse before it gets forgotten.
 Spaced Repetition ensures that you repeat challenging passages frequently, but also don’t forget familiar passages.